Who doesn’t, right?

 Afternoon Snack (handful of good nuts and kombucha or green tea)

-Bonus tips: No grains or white treats after 1 pm.
 Protein should be size of your palm.
 Healthy fats are a teaspoon of avocado, natural peanut butter, 1/4 c pumpkin seeds, 1/4 c walnuts.
-Blueberries are rockstars for fruit with the phytochemicals and fiber.
+Blueberries are rockstars for your fruit with all their phytochemicals and fiber.
 Have a cup a day at breakfast.
-If you have to add a glass of wine, keep it at one glass of nice red wine, and enjoy it with dinner within your window.
+If you have to have a glass of wine after the weekday, ok.
+Keep it at one glass of nice red wine, and savor it within your window.

-- Take a walk after dinner: The sofa may be calling but with this new free time after dinner, a walk will get your mind off food, clear your head and boost the chance for the food and nutrients to move through your body.
-Have a cup of tea when you return and relax with a book, Epsom Salt bath or your fav. show.
+- Take a walk after dinner or call a friend and move around the house: This will help move food and get your mind off food and boost the chance for the food and nutrients to move through your body.
+Have a cup of sleepy time tea when you return and relax with a book, juicy mag, Epsom Salt bath, or your fav. show.
 Day is done.
 Good job friend!